MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/collectionview/emptyview.md

 ## Choose an EmptyView at runtime

 Views that will be displayed as an [`EmptyView`](xref:Xamarin.Forms.ItemsView.EmptyView) when data is unavailable, can be defined as [`ContentView`](xref:Xamarin.Forms.ContentView) objects in a [`ResourceDictionary`](xref:Xamarin.Forms.ResourceDictionary).
 The `EmptyView` property can then be set to a specific `ContentView`, based on some business logic, at runtime.
-The following XAML example shows an example of this scenario:
+The following XAML shows an example of this scenario:

 ```xaml
 <ContentPage xmlns="http://xamarin.com/schemas/2014/forms"